-The Board has put in place a formal process to selfevaluate its performance on a regular basis.
-The Board undertook a self-evaluation of its performance in December 2017 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
-The Terms of Reference subsequently underwent a review by the Board in 2018.
+The Board last undertook a formal self-evaluation of its performance led by a non-executive director in December 2017 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
+Between formal reviews the Board considers its effectiveness on an ongoing basis.
+The Terms of Reference underwent a review by the Board in 2020.

-2018-2019 Board activities
+2019-2020 Board activities

-Board meetings were held regularly throughout 2018-2019.
+Board meetings were held regularly throughout 2019-2020.
 In addition to regular agenda items, including progress against the remit, risk management, staffing and progress against the operational business plan, the Board paid particular attention to the following matters during the year:

-- Market conditions, in the context of the DMO's financing operations; - The impact of ongoing regulatory change to both the gilt and money markets; - Potential impacts of leaving the EU; - Syndication process review; - Review of the gilt issuance strategy; - Proposed reforms to the governance of PWLB; - Procurement and implementation in upgrading the DMO's core systems; - IT and data security including key supplier data controls; and - Accommodation review.
+- Market conditions, in the context of the DMO's financing operations; - Exchequer cash management and managing potential liquidity risks; - Reform to the governance of the PWLB; - Potential impacts of leaving the EU;

+- Project delivery and implementation of the DMO's trading systems replacement;

+- DMO accommodation & data centres review;

+- Business continuity planning;

+- Staff engagement survey; and

+- DMO values.